elcanaoel/tileupdate/README.md

-# Tailor Floors Inc - Next.js Conversion
+# Taylor Floors Inc - Next.js Conversion

-This project is a conversion of the original Tailor Floors Inc website to a Next.js application.
+This project is a conversion of the original Taylor Floors Inc website to a Next.js application.

 ## Overview